-For Post Office box fee groups, see Notice 123-Price List.
-Post Office boxes are assigned to fee groups based upon the classification of the Post Office location as competitive or market dominant.
+For Post Office Box fee groups, see Notice 123-Price List.
+Post Office Boxes are assigned to fee groups and classified as competitive or market dominant based upon the Post Office location.
 Local Post Offices can provide information about fees for a particular ZIP Code.

-4.6.2 Free Box Service (Group E)
+4.6.2 Free PO Box Service (Group E)

-Customers may qualify for free (Group E) Post Office box service if their physical address or business location meets all of the following criteria:
+Customers may qualify for Group E (free) PO Box service at a Post Office if their physical address location meets all of the following criteria:

 - a.
-The physical address or business location is within the geographic delivery ZIP Code boundaries administered by a Post Office. - b.
-The physical address or business location constitutes a potential carrier delivery point of service. - c.
-The USPS chooses not to provide carrier delivery to the physical address or business location. - d.
-The customer does not receive carrier delivery via an out-of-bounds delivery receptacle.
+The physical address is within the geographic delivery ZIP Code boundaries administered by a Post Office. - b.
+The physical address constitutes a potential carrier delivery point of service. - c.
+USPS does not provide carrier delivery to a mail receptacle at or near a physical address for reasons in 4.6.3b.
+"At or near a physical address" is defined by reference to how carrier delivery is already established in a particular locale or ZIP Code.

-4.6.3 Additional Standards for Free Box Service
+4.6.3 Additional Standards for Free PO Box Service

-Only one free (Group E) Post Office box may be obtained for each potential carrier delivery point of service.
-Group E customers are assigned the smallest available box that will reasonably accommodate their daily mail volume.
-Eligibility for Group E boxes does not extend to individual tenants, contractors, employees, or other individuals receiving or eligible to receive single-point delivery such as delivery to a hotel, college, military installation, or transient trailer park.
-A customer must pay the applicable fee for each additional box requested beyond the initial box obtained at the Group E fee.
-The online application tools described in 4.3.1b cannot be used for free Post Office box service.
+Only one Group E (free) PO Box may be obtained for each potential carrier delivery point of service, under the following conditions:

+- a.
+Group E PO Box customers are assigned the smallest available box that reasonably accommodates their daily mail volume. - b.
+Eligibility for Group E PO Boxes does not extend to: - 1.
+Individual tenants, contractors, employees, or other individuals receiving or eligible to receive single-point delivery to a location such as a hotel, college, military installation, campground, or transient trailer park. - 2.
+Locations served, or eligible to be served, by centralized delivery or grouped receptacles such as cluster box units, apartment style receptacles, mailrooms, or clusters of roadside receptacles. - 3.
+Locations where circumstances not within the control of the Postal Service prevent extension of carrier delivery, such as town ordinances, private roads, gated communities, unimproved or poorly maintained roadways, or unsafe conditions. - 4.
+Locations served by a delivery receptacle that a customer chooses to locate along a carrier's line of travel and to which the Postal Service makes delivery. - c.
+A customer must pay the applicable fee for each PO Box requested in addition to the initial free Group E PO Box. - d.
+The online application tools described in 4.3.1b cannot be used for free PO Box service.